WAC-backend/renderAPookalam/readme.md

 ![WAC Logo](https://webandcrafts.com/images/webandcrafts-logo.svg)

 As part of Onam Celebrations, we are organizing a pookalam coding competition.
-Participants need to generate a pookalam programmatically through code.
+Participants need to generate a pookalam through code.

 # Instructions
 1. The pookalam should be generated using **Javascript**.